Kevin Craig

-Kevin Joseph Craig (born July 28, 1968 in Pittsburgh, Pennsylvania) is an American politician and a Democratic member of the West Virginia House of Delegates representing District 13 since January 12, 2013.
-Craig served consecutively from January 2001 until January 2013 in the District 15 seat.
+Kevin Joseph Craig (born July 28, 1968) is an American politician and a former Democratic member of the West Virginia House of Delegates who represented District 13 from 2012 to 2014.
+Craig served from 2000 until 2012 in the District 15 seat.

 Education

 Craig earned his BBA from the University of Notre Dame and his MBA from Georgia Southern University.